-We live in a world of modern technologies that try to make our lives easier.
+Modern technologies try to make our lives easier.
 We can order liquid meal replacements online, or log on to services that connect us with a restaurant and delivery person to bring food to our doorstep.
-On the surface these seem like noble causes, solutions to our time limitation problems and a way to make our lives easier and less complicated.
+On the surface, these seem like noble causes, solutions to our time limitation problems and a way to make our lives easier and less complicated.

 The intention of these technologies is to make things easier, but is that really the case?
 Are our lives really getting easier if we become dependent on someone or something for our most basic food requirements?
 There is value in occasional convenience, you don’t want to make every meal, you don’t have the time.
 But how often is too often?
 How much does it take before it becomes a problem?